 Michael Slater, Executive Director, Project Vote

-Allen Raymond, former Republican political consultant
+Allen Raymond, author and former Republican political consultant